krandslam/ML_based_big_data_analysis/README.md

 Textmining and WordCloud with R

 ### Day 3
-Textmining and WordCloud with R + data preprocessing + data cleansing
+Textmining and WordCloud with R + data preprocessing (cleansing)